Abban/farts-blog/content/2024-02-26 - Factory Pattern in Unity.md

 The `*Behaviour` classes are Unity MonoBehaviours that act as the entry point (or a facade) to the modules.
 Modules interact with each other through these.

 Each module has a main controller class, (eg `GameController`) and various sub-controllers.
-I like the make the main controller implement the same interface as the Behaviour/Facade.
+I like to make the main controller implement the same interface as the Behaviour/Facade and pass everything through to it.

 This is an example of what that code would look like: